testit-tms/api-client-kotlin/docs/TestResultsApi.md

 <a id="getAttachment"></a>
 # **getAttachment**
-> AttachmentModel getAttachment(id, attachmentId)
+> AttachmentApiResult getAttachment(id, attachmentId)

 Get Metadata of TestResult&#39;s attachment

  Use case  User sets attachmentId and testResultId  User runs method execution  System search attachment by the attachmentId and the testResultId  System returns attachment data

 ### Example
 ```kotlin